You might well be the one and only

 I have just one word to say.
 Sissyyyy

-You are being a Wimp and you are just in the quest to give yourself a couple of cool sounding reasons why it’s not worth to bother.
+You are being a Wimp and you are just in the quest to give yourself a couple of cool-sounding reasons why it’s not worth bothering.
 The slacker has you again and he is very convincing.
-Besides, if others have failed and you will too, you are making a fool out of yourself and other will laugh at you.
+Besides, if others have failed and you will too, you are making a fool out of yourself and others will laugh at you.
 Even more of a reason to not even try.

-This alone, it seems, is enough to deter grown men to make even the most insignificant leap.
+This alone, it seems, is enough to deter grown men from making even the most insignificant leap.

-It is so rare that someone steps up to beat all the little nasty voices in and out of his head, one chooses to ignore all this good advice given by all those slackers, choses to expose himself in order to give his one great idea life and matter.
+It is so rare that someone steps up to beat all the little nasty voices in and out of his head, one chooses to ignore all this good advice given by all those slackers, chooses to expose himself to give his one great idea life and matter.

-Because it’s true that great ideas are a dime a dozen but there are very few people who are willing to muster the willpower it takes to make it real.
-The strength to face failure and ridicule in order to do this one significant thing in life.
-It is so rare in fact that those following trough are as rare as the most expensive gemstones.
+Because great ideas are indeed a dime a dozen but there are very few people who are willing to muster the willpower it takes to make it real.
+The strength to face failure and ridicule to do this one significant thing in life.
+It is so rare in fact that those following troughs are as rare as the most expensive gemstones.

 Now apply the extreme proliferation of great ideas to those very rare people and you get a strong chance that a given great idea, even if it has been hatched by millions, might well have only one single person to make it real.